vikasbij/CarND-Traffic-Sign-Classifier-Project/writeup_file.md

 I changed the epochs, batch size and learning rate.
 Before deciding to keep it this way and on further modifications i achieved test accuracy of around 94.4

-#  Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
-Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
-Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
-Perhaps your solution involved an already well known implementation or architecture.
-In this case, discuss why you think the architecture is suitable for the current problem.
+#  My approach taken for finding a solution and getting the validation set accuracy

 In my final model output I was able to achieve: